nippur72/PolymerTS/README.md

 Contributions are welcome.

 If you find bugs or want to improve it, just send a pull request.

+## Getting Started

+1. Clone this repo
+1. Make sure you have node and bower installed.
+1. Run `npm install && bower install`
+1. To build, just run `npm run build`

+## Building

+## Testing

+PolymerTS uses [Jasmine](https://jasmine.github.io/) for unit tests.
+Currently there isn't a test runner like Karma setup, so you'll need to manually run the tests in different browsers.

+All of the tests are in the `Test` folder; the entry point is `tests.ts`.

+In order to run the tests, you need a local HTTP server.
+If you don't have one installed, you can install [http-server](https://www.npmjs.com/package/http-server) with the command `npm install http-server -g`.

+Next, just point your browser to `http://localhost:<port>/Test/`). `http-server` defaults to port 8080.

 # Change log <a name="changelog"></a>
 - v0.2.0 (Apr 18, 2017)